Chang Myon: Prime Minister of the Second Republic

 In May 1960, Chang was a candidate in the election for a National Assembly seat.
-At the time, he was the leader of the New Group in the Democratic Party (민주당 신파, 民主黨 新派).
+At the time, he was the leader of the New Group in the Democratic Party.
 On August 18, 1960, he was duly elected the Prime Minister of the Second Republic of Korea.
-In this role, he was effectively the country’s chief executive.
-In response to Rhee’s authoritarian methods, the Second Republic adopted a parliamentary system with President Yun Bo-Seon as mostly a figurehead; real power was held by Chang and his cabinet.
+In this role, he was effectively the country's chief executive.
+In response to Rhee's authoritarian methods, the Second Republic adopted a parliamentary system with President Yun Posun as mostly a figurehead; real power was held by Chang and his cabinet.

 When Syngman Rhee was forced out of office in April 1960 because of the Rhee administration and Lee Ki-poong's misgovernment of state affairs, compounded by the exposure of egregious corruption, the Republic of Korea found itself in serious disarray.
 Hence, the administration led by Prime Minister Chang Myon faced volatile political and grievous socioeconomic difficulties.
 In the midst of such difficulties, the Chang administration did not resort to dictatorship.
 After all, Chang Myon fought against the Rhee dictatorship for many years.
 He was a true believer in democracy.
 Moreover, his administration had successfully designed the first five-year economic development plan that would have proven beneficial for all Koreans.
-And this five-year economic development plan was "borrowed" by the Park Chung-hee administration.
+And this five-year economic development plan was "borrowed" by the Park Chung Hee administration.
 Park used virtually the same Five-Year Economic Development Plan, originally designed and drafted by the Chang Myon administration, for his economic development after the May 16 military coup.

-In 1961, the Chang Myon administration attempted to resume talks on a treaty of relations between Japan and the Republic of Korea, and discussed eight of the proposed articles designed to normalize diplomatic ties.
-However, the talks came to a halt because of the military coup led by Park Chung-hee on May 16.
-The Park Chung-hee government would later negotiate the 1965 Treaty on Basic Relations Between Japan and the Republic of Korea.
+In 1961, the Chang Myon administration attempted to resume talks on a treaty of relations between Japan and the Republic of Korea and discussed eight of the proposed articles designed to normalize diplomatic ties.
+However, the talks came to a halt because of the military coup led by Park Chung Hee on May 16.
+The Park Chung Hee government would later negotiate the 1965 Treaty on Basic Relations Between Japan and the Republic of Korea.

-Retirement and death
+Later life and death

-Chang Myon's Second Republic of Korea was overthrown in the May 16 coup led by Major-General Park Chung-hee on May 16, 1961.
+Chang Myon's Second Republic of Korea was overthrown in the May 16 coup led by Major-General Park Chung Hee on May 16, 1961.
 On May 20, 1961, he was removed from the position of Prime Minister after less than one year in power.

 On March 30, 1962, the Park Military Government detained Chang and prohibited him from engaging in any further political activity.
 Initially, he was under the threat of the death penalty.
 However, in August 1962, he was released on bail.
-In 1962, he wrote an appeal to Father F. I. Remler, entitled "Why Must I Suffer?" (나는 왜 고통을 받아야 하나?) in Korean.
+In 1962, he wrote an appeal to Father F. I. Remler, entitled "Why Must I Suffer?".

-On January 27, 1966, Chang was hospitalized with hepatitis at the Holy Mother Hospital (성모병원, 聖母病院) in Seoul, and on June 4, 1966, he died in Jongro at the age of 66.
+On January 27, 1966, Chang was hospitalized with hepatitis at the Holy Mother Hospital in Seoul, and on June 4, 1966, he died in Jongro at the age of 66.